dannylekim/listOfPersonalProjects/README.md

 - Mobile/Desktop Application for music (Launch Pad)
 - Younity The Formful Game, written in Unity C#
 - Webcrawler
-- a mahine learning project
+- a mahine learning project (Public APIs are actually really cool)
 - a project using Spring Framework and Java

 Technologies that I eventually want to be able to use: